Derzo/AdvancedReplaysDocumentation/ReadMe.md

 `KillTrackedActors` | Automatically kills all of the TrackedActors assigned to this ReplayComponent `WakeReplayActors` | Automatically wakes all of the ReplayActors assigned to this ReplayComponent

-If you want to stop recording **or** playing, call `Stop`.

-(Picture of the function)

-That should do it for the basics of using a ReplayComponent.
+That's it for the basics of using a ReplayComponent.

 Quickstart, ReplayActors
 ---------------------------